h2oai/tutorials/DriverlessAI/Test-Drive/test-drive.md

 ![2-hour-test-drive](assets/2-hour-test-drive.jpg)

 4\.
-This will take you to the Aquarium login page where you need to create and account.
+This will take you to the Aquarium login page where you need to create an account.

 ## How to Create an Aquarium Account